AtenaHatta/MyYouTube/README.md

 <img src="https://ik.imagekit.io/atcan/youtubeReadme03.png?updatedAt=1691378366777" alt="project-screenshot" width="750" height="100%/">

 <h2>🧐 Features</h2>
-*  Movie Search: Just type in the name of a movie you're curious about and the app will pull up all the details you need.
+・ YouTube Search: Enter the name of the YouTube video you're searching for.
+The videos corresponding to your search will be displayed for you to select from.<br>
-*  Favorites List: Found a movie you love?
-Add it to your favorites list so you can easily find it again later.
+・ Favorites List: After signing up, you can add videos to your favorite list, 'Subscribe' or 'Watch later'.<br>
-*  Commenting System: Have thoughts about a movie?
-Leave a comment on it and see what others have said.
-Engage with a community of movie lovers.
+・ Category: If you're unsure of what to watch, simply click on a category located under the search bar.
+Videos will then be displayed based on the category you select.<br>
-*  Responsive Design: Whether you're on your computer, tablet, or phone, the app will adjust to fit your screen perfectly.
-No more frustrating scrolling or zooming.
+・ Responsive Design: Regardless of whether you're using a computer, tablet, or phone, the app is designed to adjust and fit your screen perfectly.<br>

 <h2>🛠️ Installation Steps:</h2>